MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-linux.md

 3. Download the software, `DeployR-Enterprise-Linux-8.0.5.tar.gz`, using the link in your customer welcome letter.

-4. Unzip the tar file contents, go the `installFiles` directory, and launch the installation script.
+4. Unzip the tar file contents, go the `deployrInstall/installFiles` directory, and launch the installation script.
 At the prompt, type:

         tar -xzf DeployR-Enterprise-Linux-8.0.5.tar.gz
-        cd installFiles
+        cd deployrInstall/installFiles
         ./installDeployREnterprise.sh

 5. When the installer starts, accept the terms of the agreement to continue.